 This Certificate of Insurance (also referred to as Evidence of Insurance) lists all clubs participating in the FMCBC’s insurance program this year and is proof of your club’s coverage.

-If your club requires a certificate of insurance naming an additional insured (for example, you are renting space for a meeting or event), please email our Administration and Communications Manager (admin.manager@mountainclubs.org) to request that certificate.
-You will need to provide the name and address of the facility/organization/company requiring the certificate.
+If your club requires a certificate of insurance naming an additional insured (for example, you are renting space for a meeting or event), please email our Communications Manager at (admin.manager@mountainclubs.org) to request that certificate.
+You will need to provide details such as the name and address of the facility/organization/company requiring the certificate, and the event date.

 Waivers